tsachson/Performance-Monitoring-Dashboard/README.md

-# MDB Investment Monitoring Management Tool
+# Major Bank Investment Monitoring Management Tool

-A comprehensive investment portfolio monitoring and management system designed for multilateral development banks (MDBs) and institutional investors.
+A comprehensive investment portfolio monitoring and management system designed for multinational large banks and institutional investors.
 This application provides real-time tracking, risk assessment, and performance monitoring for debt and equity investments.

 ## Features